Gattermeier/curated/podcasts.md

 # Podcasts

+- The Daily
+Twenty minutes a day, five days a week, hosted by Michael Barbaro and powered by New York Times journalism.
 - NPR: Ted radio hour
 The TED Radio Hour is a journey through fascinating ideas: astonishing inventions, fresh approaches to old problems, new ways to think and create.
 Based on Talks given by riveting speakers on the world-renowned TED stage.
 - The History of Rome